hustf/infinite_source/README.md

 We don't know quite what to do with this, but it seems useful.
 It is perhaps contra-productive to keep the terminology consistent with Luxor.

 ## LuxorLayout.jl
-This file contains the additional functionality that is 'strictly needed'.
+This file contains a module with the additional functionality that is 'strictly needed'.
 It might belong as a submodule in Luxor, or another package.
 Or act as a source for PRs to Luxor.

 <details>
   <summary>Click me</summary>

-  ### Heading
+  ### Public interface
   1. Foo
   2. Bar
      * Baz
      * Qux

-  ### Some Code
+  ### All functions, structured
   ```js
   function logSomething(something) {
     console.log('Something', something);